Practitioners Guide to Soul & Survival

 The politics of survival is a complicated business and yet an undeniable reality.
 We need others and yet other people are also our greatest threat.
 If we find ourselves out of favour with our group they can wield more power than we would wish in regard to our personal fate.
 Whether in the family, the local community, school or in the workplace we are all familiar with the politics of getting along.
 Different opinions, different strengths of character all play a critical role in our own personal happiness and survival.

 If a situation occurs where we are out of favour with our group most of us will suffer greatly.
 Nature has instilled this fear in us to ensure we strive for acceptance by the group.
 Without the group nature knows our individual days could be numbered.
 The same fears arise within us even in contemporary times and clinically this is seen frequently.
-“I don’t know why I worry about what others think of me”, “I don’t know why I got sick after my friends left me”, “I don’t know why my husband has become a different person since he can’t find a job”.
-These are all natural outcomes to not being accepted and rewarded by our group.
+“I don’t know why I worry about what others think of me”.
+“I don’t know why I got sick after my friends left me”.
+“I don’t know why my husband has become a different person since he can’t find a job”.
+These are all natural outcomes of not being accepted and rewarded by our group.

 Clinical use